cppalliance/safe-cpp/proposal/draft.md

 Rust's approach to safety[^safe-unsafe-meaning] is about defining responsibility for enforcing preconditions.
 In a safe context, the user can call safe functions without compromising program soundness.
 Failure to read the docs may risk correctness, but it won't risk undefined behavior.
 When the user wants to call an unsafe function from a safe context, they _explicitly assume responsibility_ for sound usage of that unsafe function.
 The user writes the `unsafe` token as a kind of contract: the user has read the terms and conditions of the unsafe function and affirms that it's not being called in a way that violates its preconditions.

 Who is to blame when undefined behavior is detected, the caller or the callee?
-ISO C++ does not have an answer, making it unreliable.
-But Rust's safety model does: whoever wrote the `unsafe` token is at fault.
+ISO C++ does not have an answer, making it an unreliable language.
+But Rust's safety model does: whoever typed out the `unsafe` token is at fault.
 Safe C++ adopts the same principle.
 Code is divided into unsafe and safe contexts.
 Unsafe operations may only occur in unsafe contexts.
 Dropping from a safe context to an unsafe context requires use of the `unsafe` keyword.
 This leaves an artifact that makes for easy audits: reviewers search for the `unsafe` keyword and focus their attention there first.

 Consider the design of an `std2::isprint` function.
 If it's marked `safe`, it must be sound for all integer arguments.
 If it's called with an argument that is out of its supported range, it must fail in a deterministic way: it return an error code, it could throw an exception or it could panic and abort.
 The designer of the function doesn't have to think very hard about soundness, they just have to follow the rules.
 Inside the `std2::isprint` implementation, there's probably a lookup table with capabilities for each supported character.
 If the lookup table is accessed with a slice, an out-of-bounds access will implicitly generate a bounds check and panic and abort on failure.
 If the lookup table is accessed through a pointer, the implementer writes the `unsafe` keyword, drops to the unsafe context and subscripts the pointer.
 The `unsafe` keyword is the programmer's oath that the subsequent unsafe operations are correct.
 It's obligatory for the library to test the integer argument against the range of the array and error if it's out-of-bounds before subscripting the pointer.